 From the above discussions, you might have found the answer to the question: Can I shoot a pellet gun in my backyard?
 So now you should be looking forward to how you can do it safely.
 Because every year, close to 500 people are killed by unintentional gun accidents.
 Let’s look at some safety practices during a backyard pellet gun shooting.

-To commence, make certain you have safety for your eyes.
-Other body parts can take a hit, get hurt, and still survive.
+To commence, make sure you have safety for your eyes.
+Other body parts can take a hit, get hurt, and survive.
 But a pellet to the eye can make you go blind.
 So, make sure everyone on the range is wearing safety goggles.
 Plus, you should also put on a vest.

 Limit Child and Pet Roaming